cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

   // new order must be supported by the new connection abortTransactionUnless(isSupported(proposedConnection, proposedUpgradeFields.ordering))

-  // timeout will be filled when we move to FLUSHING upgrade = Upgrade{
+  // nextSequenceSend and timeout will be filled when we move to FLUSHING upgrade = Upgrade{
     fields: proposedUpgradeFields,
   }